EldioJorgeSantos/EldioJorgeSantos/README.md

 🎓 I'm undergraduating in Analysis and System Development for Uninabuco University.

-I speak both portuguese and english
+I speak both portuguese and english.

-and I'm currently learning SQL specially for MySQL RDBMS to insert, retrieve and modify data structures.
+I'm currently learning SQL specially for MySQL RDBMS to insert, retrieve and modify data structures.

+There's also a public repository which I use as a portfolio named SQL-Progress where you can check the progress I managed to do.

 ![ezgif com-gif-maker](https://github.com/EldioJorgeSantos/EldioJorgeSantos/assets/125239505/a894829b-d28a-4a38-9720-9f7092f5eee7)